-All Posts Don’t Let Your Blog Live in the Basement: Why Subdomains Sink SEO
+All Posts Don’t Let Your Law Firm Blog Live in the Basement: Why Subdomains Sink SEO

 You wouldn’t build a dream home on your property, then pour all your time, money, and craftsmanship into the shed out back.
-But when law firms publish content to a blog on a subdomain, that’s exactly what they’re doing.
-Instead of strengthening the foundation and visibility of the firm’s main website, they’re investing in a separate property—one that Google doesn’t credit back to your firm’s primary domain.
+But when you publish content to a law firm blog on a subdomain, that’s exactly what you’re doing.
+Instead of strengthening the foundation and visibility of the firm’s main website, you’re investing in a separate property—one that Google doesn’t credit back to your firm’s primary domain.

 Online today, content is currency.
 For most law firms, especially those investing in digital visibility, a blog isn’t just a nice-to-have.
 It’s a vital asset for attracting and engaging your current and potential clients as well as improving your visibility across the web.